Dweepobotee/NSSO-unit-level-survey-data/README.md

 * The unique person id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number + Person Number.
 * The unique hospitalization id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number + Person Number + Hospitalization Number.

 * Sector refers to whether the household is located in the urban sector or rural sector where 1=Rural and 2=Urban.
 This information is located in byte 15 with the common id.
+This variable has been constructed in every block.